Allison Brashear: Career

-While working at Wake Forest, Brashear continued her studies on Botulinum toxin and was selected to develop new guidelines on the use of Botox by American Academy of Neurology.
-In 2008, the guidelines released by the organization confirmed that botox was safe and effective for treating a variety of neurological conditions.
+While working at Wake Forest, Brashear continued her studies on botulinum toxin and was selected to develop new guidelines on the use of Botox by American Academy of Neurology.
+In 2008, the guidelines released by the organization confirmed that Botox was safe and effective for treating a variety of neurological conditions.
 In the same year, she was also elected to the board of directors of Wake Forest University Baptist Medical Center and the recipient of the 2008 Community Leadership Award.

-Brashear expanded her research beyond Botulinum toxin and earned a grant from the National Institute of Neurological Disorders and Stroke to study the genetic mutation of ATP1A3.
+Brashear expanded her research beyond botulinum toxin and earned a grant from the National Institute of Neurological Disorders and Stroke to study the genetic mutation of ATP1A3.
 The results of her research project, which surveyed 56 individuals, found that there was a shared genetic link between psychiatric problems and movement disorders.
+Brashear has received continuous National Institutes of Health funding for her research since 2008.

-In 2019, Brashear left Wake Forest to become the Dean of the UC Davis School of Medicine by Chancellor Gary S. May.
+In 2019, Brashear left Wake Forest to become the dean of the UC Davis School of Medicine by chancellor Gary S. May.
 While serving in this role, she has sat on the American Board of Psychiatry and Neurology, the American Neurological Association, the American Academy of Neurology, and the California Institute for Regenerative Medicine Board.
-During the COVID-19 pandemic in North America, Brashear was elected to the McKnight Brain Research Foundation board to work to alleviate age-related memory loss.

-Brashear's last day as the Dean of the UC Davis School of Medicine was November 12, 2021.
-She accepted a position as Vice President for Health Sciences and Dean of the Jacobs School of Medicine and Biomedical Sciences at the University at Buffalo, New York.
+She is a trustee of the McKnight Brain Research Foundation and the immediate past vice chair of the American Board of Psychiatry and Neurology.
+She is also a board member of the Western New York Women's Foundation.